Mobile Phone Recycling

 Low amount collected

-To ensure a high amount of phones, iPads and iPods are collected, you might also like to set up a competition within your club to keep your members and supporters motivated.
+To ensure you collect a high amount of phones, iPads and iPods, you might also like to set up a competition within your club to keep your members and supporters motivated.

 Licenses and Permits